feathersjs/docs/guides/chat/frontend.md

 ## What's next?

 That’s it.
 We now have a plain JavaScript real-time chat frontend with login and signup.
-This example demonstrates many of the core principles of how you interact with a Feathers API and concludes this chat guide.
-Follow up in the [Feathers API documentation](../../api/readme.md) for all the details about using Feathers or start building your own first Feathers application.
+This example demonstrates many of the core principles of how you interact with a Feathers API.
+In the final chapter we will look at [how to write automated tests for our API](./testing.md).